Soprano sarrusophone

-The soprano sarrusophone is a high-pitched sarrusophone, a family of keyed metal double reed instruments with a conical bore.
-It is pitched in B♭ and its range is approximately the same as that of the soprano saxophone.
+The soprano sarrusophone is a high-pitched member of the sarrusophone family of keyed metal conical bore double reed instruments.
+It is pitched in B♭ with approximately the same range as the soprano saxophone.
 The timbre is similar to that of the oboe, although louder and less refined, more like a shawm.
 Although used in wind bands in the late 19th and early 20th centuries, it is today extremely rare, as few original specimens survive.
-New instruments can still be purchased on a special order basis from instrument manufacturer Orsi of Milan, Italy.
+They were made in the late 19th and early 20th century principally by their inventor and Parisian instrument maker Pierre-Louis Gautrot, and his successor Couesnon & Co..
+Instruments are also known from manufacturers Evette & Schaeffer, Distin & Co. of London, and Orsi of Milan.
+New instruments can still be made individually to order from Orsi.